SEN Information Report

 Families are welcome to make an appointment to come and see the class teacher or Head teacher regarding any issues or concerns they may have at any point within the school year.

 In addition, there is a PTA, run by families of young people, at The Meadows School that promotes our work and helps to raise much-needed funds and to organise family events.

 What do I do if I have a concern about provision at The Meadows School?

 In the first instance, please contact your son/daughter’s class teacher or the Pastoral Team on 0121 569 7086.
-If you still have a concern then please contact the Head teacher, Joanna Cliffe.
+If you still have a concern then please contact the Head Teacher.

-There is a complaints policy available on our website.
+There is also a complaints policy available on our website.

 How does the school governing body deal with any complaint by a parent?

 Any complaint that cannot be resolved by the child’s class teacher or the Head Teacher is always referred to the Chair of Governors.
 Families also have the right to take a complaint directly to any member of the governing body.
 Governors take an impartial view when investigating any complaint and will always respond in writing.
 If the complaint is still not resolved it will be taken by the school to the Local Authority who will review it impartially.